 What are the steps for the web development process?
 Whether you are a web developer, web designer, or none, in this article, we will skip the usual never-ending debate of website development being different from website design.

-Irrespective of the website’s ultimate goal, be it the online business presence of a company or a web application, the steps for their creation are relatively the same.
+Irrespective of the website’s ultimate goal, be it the online business presence of a company or a web application, the steps of the building process are relatively the same.